Socrates: Trial of Socrates

-In 399 BC, Socrates went on trial for corrupting the minds of the youth of Athens, and for impiety.
-Socrates defended himself unsuccessfully.
-He was found guilty by a majority vote cast by a jury of hundreds of male Athenian citizens and, according to the custom, proposed his own penalty: that he should be given free food and housing by the state, for the services he rendered to the city.
-In the alternative, he proposed that he be fined one mina of silver (according to him, all he had).
+In 399 BC, Socrates was formally accused of corrupting the minds of the youth of Athens, and for asebeia (impiety), i.e. worshipping false gods and failing to worship the gods of Athens.
+At the trial, Socrates defended himself unsuccessfully.
+He was found guilty by a majority vote cast by a jury of hundreds of male Athenian citizens and, according to the custom, proposed his own penalty: that he should be given free food and housing by the state for the services he rendered to the city, or alternatively, that he be fined one mina of silver (according to him, all he had).
 The jurors declined his offer and ordered the death penalty.

-The official charges were: (1) corrupting youth; (2) worshipping false gods; and (3) not worshipping the state religion.
+Of all the works written about Socrates' trial, only three survive: Plato's Apology, Xenophon's Apology, and Xenophon's Memorabilia.

 Socrates was charged in a politically tense climate.
 In 404 BC, the Athenians had been crushed by Spartans at the decisive naval Battle of Aegospotami, and subsequently, the Spartans laid siege to Athens.
 They replaced the democratic government with a new, pro-oligarchic government, named the Thirty Tyrants.
 Because of their tyrannical measures, some Athenians organized to overthrow the Tyrants—and, indeed, they managed to do so briefly—until a Spartan request for aid from the Thirty arrived and a compromise was sought.
 When the Spartans left again, however, democrats seized the opportunity to kill the oligarchs and reclaim the government of Athens.

 The accusations against Socrates were initiated by a poet, Meletus, who asked for the death penalty in accordance with the charge of asebeia.
 Other accusers were Anytus and Lycon.
 After a month or two, in late spring or early summer, the trial started and likely went on for most of one day.
 There were two main sources for the religion-based accusations.
 First, Socrates had rejected the anthropomorphism of traditional Greek religion by denying that the gods did bad things like humans do.
 Second, he seemed to believe in a daimonion—an inner voice with, as his accusers suggested, divine origin.